|Posted by Jennifer Hamaba on March 5, 2019 at 5:00 PM||comments (0)|

 Mandalay Only One Option Duara CGN.

 We tend to get alot of people calling with the same questions so I thought I would answer some of them on our site.
 Hope these help.
-If you still have questions feel free to call us at 519-697-DOGS(3647) Mon-Sun 7am-8pm EST.
+If you still have questions please call us at 519-697-DOGS(3647) Mon-Sun 7am-8pm EST.

 3) Why do some Breeders charge different amounts? - Each Breeder is in charge of setting their own price.
-Keep in mind though the going rate is around $1000.00.
-Why pay more if not needed.
-Make sure you do your homework and find out if the $1500.00 Pup is better than the $1000.00 Pup.
+Keep in mind though the going rate is around $1500.00.
+Why pay less to "get a deal".
 Our Dogs go home with food, toys, blanket, pictures, Breeder after care, free Babysitting and much more.
 Do other Breeders offter that?
 Do your research.

-8-How do you differ from other Breeders? - Very simple - Every Breeder is different.
+How do you differ from other Breeders? - Very simple every Breeder is different.
 It is up to you to do your research and decide who you want to deal with for the next 15 years.
 There are Breeders out there who are just in it for the money and those who truly care about the Breed.
 We here at Mandalay are about the Breed.
-You can tell because we Show our Dogs, we only Breed every 3-4 years, we keep our numbers low at home in case we get a return or take longer placing a Puppy, our Pups go home after 12 weeks, we keep in touch with our Pupy people, we have references from our Puppy People and much more.
+You can tell because we Show our Dogs in Conformation and Performance Events, we only Breed every 3-4 years, we keep our numbers low at home in case we get a return or take longer placing a Puppy, our Pups go home after 12 weeks, we keep in touch with our Puppy people, we have references from our Puppy People and much more.
 The choice is clear to me but at the end of the day it is your decision.
 Do your homework and pick the Breeder that is right for you.

 11) What is the difference between a "Registered Breeder" and a "Certified Breeder"? - Nothing.
 Some people and websites (Kijiji) use these terms but they are incorrect.
 As a Breeder our Kennel Name and our Dogs are Registered with the Canadian Kennel Club but we are not.
-We pay a yearly membership to the CKC but it has nothing to do with our Breeding programs.
-No one from CKC, UKC, AKC or Ag Canada comes over to check us out.
+We pay a yearly membership to the CKC, BCOC and BCOA but it has nothing to do with our Breeding programs.
+No one from CKC, UKC, AKC, BCOC, BCOA or Ag Canada comes over to check us out.
 There aren't any rules about how to raise Puppies.
 It is like becoming a Parent.
 You do the best you can with what you've got.

 13) Do you have Puppies/When are you having Puppies?

 1) Read over my website and then contact me by calling 519-697- DOGS(3647).
-If long distance is a concern for you then I can call you back or you can email me your phone number.
 This gives us both a chance to answer any "upfront" questions we may have for each other.

 2) You will then be welcome to come and meet the pups/adult dogs.
 At this time you will recieve "Puppy Pack" #1.
 This will give you more info about Basenjis and you can go home and think about which pup you liked best.